Pears on Arches Watercolor Board Demo

-This watercolor pears demo was done using Arches watercolor Board and professional grade watercolors by M. Graham, Davinci, and Winsor & Newton.
+I did this watercolor pears demo using Arches watercolor Board and professional grade watercolors by M. Graham, Davinci, and Winsor & Newton.
 For this demo, I used the following colors:

 If you touch the paper or board with the back of your hand and it feels cool it is not completely dry, wait until it is no longer cool to the touch.

-After it was completely dry I added a layer of Cobalt blue to the background and the shadow.
-With layering, I do not pre-wet the paper or board again I put it directly on the dry surface; this is called working wet in dry.
+After it was completely dry, I added a layer of Cobalt blue to the background and the shadow.
+With layering, I do not pre-wet the paper or board again I put it directly on the dry surface; we call this working wet in dry.
 I let this layer dry completely before moving on to the next step.

-Keep your paint thin for layering and let some of the underneath colors show through, your color will build up and have nice depth as you add thin layers of color.
+Keep your paint thin for layering and let some underneath colors show through, your color will build up and have nice depth as you add thin layers of color.

 If your paper is still shiny, you can add more pigment.
 Once the shine goes off the paper do not add more paint.
 You will get blossoms.

 The background has another layer of cobalt and then Maroon, letting the layers dry in between.
 I stopped once I achieved the darkness I wanted.
-I worked on the form and shadows of the pears by adding cobalt to the shadow sides and some more Maroon, I warmed up the light side with new gamboge still avoiding the highlights.
-You will have to work quickly so you are not working into an area that is starting to dry.
+I worked on the form and shadows of the pears by adding cobalt to the shadow sides and some more Maroon; I warmed up the light side with new gamboge, still avoiding the highlights.
+Work quickly so you are not working into an area that is drying.
 Let your painting dry completely.
 I darkened the stems with a little cobalt and Burnt Sienna and let it dry.

-If you do happen to lose your highlights you can gently lift a little paint with a soft brush – synthetics work well for lifting.
+If you lose your highlights, you can gently lift a little paint with a soft brush – synthetics work well for lifting.